Peruvian Civil War of 1834: Consequences

 With the constitutional order restored, the country abided by the legitimate authority of Orbegoso, who then returned to Lima for the second time triumphantly (May 3, 1834).
 Gamarra and his wife, who were in Arequipa, were surprised by a popular riot, causing them to flee on May 18.

 Disguised as a clergyman, La Mariscala secretly embarked to Chile, resulting in her death at 32.
 On the other side, Gamarra took refuge in Bolivia, requesting refuge from President Andrés de Santa Cruz, with whom he would plot the invasion of Peru.

+Pedro Pablo Bermúdez was exiled to Costa Rica.